EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

         return data;
     }
     ```
-3. Use the `monitor()` function to upload the measure points of smart battery to EnOS Cloud.
-See the following code
+3. Use the `monitor()` function to upload the measurement points of the Smart Battery to EnOS Cloud.
+The following code
-snippet, and it's implemented in the multi-thread mode to post voltage, temperature and current respectively:
+snippet is implemented in the multi-thread mode to post the voltage, temperature, and current respectively.

 ```java
     // Monitoring the voltage, temperature and current of device